Kenyan election in facts and figures

 One of the costliest polls in the region, parliament has approved a 40.9-billion-shilling ($347-million) budget for the Independent Electoral and Boundaries Commission (IEBC).

-The African Union, the European Union and the Commonwealth are among those to send observers to monitor the polls.
+The African Union, the European Union and the Commonwealth are among those that have sent observers to monitor the polls.

 – Biometrics and indelible ink –